BillDietrich/linkcheckerhtml/README.md

 ## Install
+### From the Marketplace

+NOT AVAILABLE YET !!!

 Open Visual Studio Code and press `F1`; a field will appear at the top of the window.
 Type `ext install linkcheckerhtml`, hit enter, and reload the window to enable.

+### From VSIX file

+NOT AVAILABLE YET !!!

+Either:
+* In CLI, do "code --install-extension linkcheckerhtml.vsix", or
+* In VSCode GUI, in the Extensions view command drop-down, select the "Install from VSIX" command.

+### From source code

+* Do a git clone to copy the source code to "linkcheckerhtml" in your home directory.
+* In CLI, "cd linkcheckerhtml" and then "./CopyToHomeToRunInNormal.sh"

 ## Use